lysnim/Deep-Learning/README.md

 It explores the relationship between the weight of the body and the weight of the brain of the organism.

 #### Libraries
-- Panda: a library in order to input, organize and manipulate data.
+- [panda](http://pandas.pydata.org): a library in order to input, organize and manipulate data.
-- Sklearn: a library with simple and efficient tools for data mining and data analysis.
+- [sklearn](http://scikit-learn.org): a library with simple and efficient tools for data mining and data analysis.
-- matplotlib: to plot data as we do in Matlab.
+- [matplotlib](https://matplotlib.org): to plot data as we do in Matlab.

 #### Process
 1. With panda we read the data and it returns a Dataframe type.